 CGOC is a forum of over 3,600 legal, IT, records and information management professionals from corporations and government agencies.
 For over a decade, CGOC has been a thought leader advancing governance best practices across the industry.

-View all sessions including in-depth presentations on:
+Download the right tools including in-depth presentations on:

 – Operationalizing the GDPR